sunzinetAG/sz-quickfinder/README.md

 ```sh
 composer require sunzinet/sz-quickfinder
 ```
-2. Activate sz-quickfinder in the Extensionmanager
+2. Activate sz-quickfinder in the Extens**ionmanager
 3. Include TypoScript
 4. Include sz-quickfinder in your template.
 Example: